 - Pledges: Every successfully sustainable model for journalism includes a combination of donations, public funds, private grants, and memberships

 - Bounty economics: A Bounty allows any user to indicate interest in a particular Bulletin they would like to see produced.
 The user incentivizes the production of this Bulletin by sending XBP to the Bounty smart contract, which is dispersed upon fulfillment

-- Pay for news creation: users will pay journalists to commission specific content pieces
+- Pay for news creation: users will pay journalists to commission specific pieces

 - Smart contracts: smart contracts are a set of rules that govern a transaction.
 Authors, and Publishers to send and receive XBP in virtually unlimited ways